Configuring Flask on Ubuntu Bionic Beaver

 Flask is a web application framework written in Python.
 Flask is easy to get started with as a beginner because there is little boilerplate code for getting a simple app up and running.

-- You have created an Instance which is running Ubuntu Bionic Beaver (20.04 LTS)
+- An Instance running on Ubuntu Bionic Beaver (20.04 LTS)

 Setting up the environment